 - Cross Over: One April 1st gag involved Maximumbler, Chris Hallbeck's other webcomic, and Biff switching main characters for a day.
 They became Biffmumble and The Book of Max, each using certain elements of the other (IE Biff's surreal humor in 3-panel form.
 Maximumble with a cynical scene complete with caption)

-- Convection Schmonvection: Averted recently as to be an inversion; reader comments joke that Biff appears to have been previously made of cheese or vanilla ice cream.
+- Convection Schmonvection: Averted recently, where he melts into a puddle next to lava, as to be an inversion; reader comments joke that Biff appears to have been previously made of cheese or vanilla ice cream.
 (See: Unexplained Recovery below)

 - Companion Cube: While Biff never interacts with other people objects are a different matter.
 For example his toaster is on more anti-depressants than he is.

 - Department of Redundancy Department: "Biff's two favorite kinds of birds are the crow... and the crow again."

 - Disembodied Eyebrows: Biff's eyebrows are more like antennae than anything.

 - Invisible Cast: Anyone who Biff interacts with is either off screen, or has left prior to the events in the panel.

 - Mythology Gag: There's no story to speak of in the Book of Biff, but comics sometimes reference each other to form something like Canon.
 For instance, every comic taking place in Biff's office will show that Biff still owns the Impossibly Complex Chair.